MaximInnopolis/ProgrammingSoftwareSystems2HWs/README.md

 “Sentence”, where matched word 2nd time

 And so on.
-However all of this mentioning will be uppercasted because it was not mentioned in “Òç”
+However all of this mentioning will be uppercasted because it was not mentioned in the technical task